Tyus Edney: Europe

 In the 1998–1999 season, Edney won the EuroLeague championship with the Lithuanian club Žalgiris Kaunas, earning the EuroLeague Final Four MVP award in the process.
 He and teammate George Zidek, who also won a title with Edney at UCLA, became the first players to win both an NCAA and EuroLeague championship.

-Edney then played in Italy, during the 1999–2000 season, with Benetton Treviso (losing in the Italian League finals, and winning the Italian Cup title).
+Edney played in Italy, during the 1999–2000 season, with Benetton Treviso (losing in the Italian League finals, and winning the Italian Cup title).
 After that season, he spent the next season (2000–2001) playing in the NBA.

-Following his departure from the NBA, in 2001, Edney bounced around several European teams, including another stint with Benetton Treviso (2001–2004, where he won the Italian league in 2002 and 2003, the Italian Cup in 2003 and 2004, and the Italian Supercup in 2001 and 2002; and played in the EuroLeague Final in 2003) and Lottomatica Roma (2004–2005).
-After the 2004–2005 season, George Garbolas brought Edney to Olympiacos, in order to help the team challenge in Greece and in Europe.
+After his departure from the NBA in 2001, Edney bounced around several European teams.
+During a 2001–2004 stint with Benetton Treviso, he won the Italian league in 2002 and 2003, the Italian Cup in 2003 and 2004, and the Italian Supercup in 2001 and 2002; he also played in the 2003 EuroLeague Final.
+He played with Lottomatica Roma in the 2004–2005 season.

-Edney was one of the players upon whom the new Olympiacos team was supposed to be built, but he only played there for one season, in 2005–2006.
+George Garbolas brought Edney to Olympiacos to help rebuild the team, but he only played there for one season, in 2005–2006.
 In the 2006–2007 season, he returned to Italy, to play with Climamio Bologna.
 He started the 2008–2009 season in the Spanish club Cajasol Sevilla, and then (January 2009) moved to the Polish club Turów Zgorzelec.

-In a 2005 profile in the L.A.
-Times, former UCLA Bruin teammate Ed O'Bannon, said that Edney was hugely popular in Europe, saying, "his style, his size, the fact that his teams always win; he's somewhat of a novelty, a celebrity.
+In a 2005 profile in the Los Angeles Times, former UCLA Bruin teammate Ed O'Bannon, said that Edney was hugely popular in Europe, saying, "his style, his size, the fact that his teams always win; he's somewhat of a novelty, a celebrity.
 When my teammates overseas found out that I played with him, it would be like someone in the States finding out that you played with Michael Jordan."

 Later years

-On August 2, 2010, it was announced by UCLA head coach Ben Howland, that Edney had joined the Bruins as director of men's basketball operations.
-In his seven-year stint that role, UCLA made it to the NCAA Tournament five times.
+On August 2, 2010, UCLA head coach Ben Howland announced that Edney had joined the Bruins as director of men's basketball operations.
+He held the job for seven years, during which UCLA made it to the NCAA Tournament five times.

-On April 21, 2017, UCLA announced that Edney had been promoted to a full assistant, on head coach Steve Alford's staff, replacing Ed Schilling, who left to join Archie Miller's staff at Indiana.
+On April 21, 2017, UCLA announced that Edney had been promoted to a full assistant on head coach Steve Alford's staff, replacing Ed Schilling, who left to join Archie Miller's staff at Indiana.
 Alford was fired midseason in 2018–19.
-After the season, Edney was not retained by new incoming head coach Mick Cronin.
+After the season, Edney was not retained by new head coach Mick Cronin.
 In August 2019, Edney was named the director of engagement for the UCLA athletic department.

 Edney joined the San Diego Toreros men's team in 2022 to serve as an assistant under head coach Steve Lavin, who was an assistant coach at UCLA during Edney's college playing career.
+Edney joined the Pepperdine Waves men's team in April 2024 to serve as an assistant coach.